shuyangwei/shuyangwei.github.io/_publications/2009-10-01-paper-title-number-1.md

 venue: 'Children's Study'
 slidesurl: 'http://academicpages.github.io/files/slides1.pdf'
 paperurl: 'http://academicpages.github.io/files/paper1.pdf'
-citation: 'Zhou, Q; Wei, S. (2020). &quot;Identity Transition of the ‘Only Child’ Generation: Adaptation Status and Issues of the Elder Sibling, and Suggestions for Two-Children Families .&quot; <i>Children's Study </i>.
+citation: 'Zhou, Q; Wei, S. (2020). &quot; Identity Transition of the ‘Only Child’ Generation: Adaptation Status and Issues of the Elder Sibling, and Suggestions for Two-Children Families.&quot; <i>Children's Study </i>.
 2020(7).'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.